 Fig. 8 shows images of the Marschner-Lobb data set sampled on a $40 \times 40 \times 40$ Cartesian grid (as described by Marschner and Lobb [11]) on the left respectively a $28 \times 28 \times 56$ bcc grid on the right.
-This data set is quite demanding for a straightforward splatter and there are some visible differences in the results.
-The image generated from the bcc grid is rather blurred whereas the image from the Cartesian grid exhibits strong artifacts, especially in diagonal directions.
-The same phenomenon, but less obvious, can be observed in Fig. 1, which depicts images generated from CT scans of a lobster and a tooth.
+This data set is quite demanding for a straightforward splatter, however, the results of the two different grid structures are comparable in quality.

-The data sets that we used for rendering the images in Color Plate 1 were produced using a high-quality interpolation filter.
-We used the C^3 -4EF filter as designed by Möller et al. [13].
-In Color Plate 1 we show results of rendering the "neghip" data set as well as the High Potential Iron Protein data set by Louis Noodleman and David Case, of Scripps Clinic, La Jolla, California, as well as the fuel injection data set.
+The data sets that we used for rendering the images in Fig. 9 (see color plate) were produced using a high-quality interpolation filter.
+We used the $C^3$ -4EF filter as designed by Möller et al [13].
+In Fig. 9 we show results of rendering the lobster lobster data set, as well as "neghip" data set as well as the High Potential Iron Protein data set by Louis Noodleman and David Case, of Scripps Clinic, La Jolla, California.
 Again, a regular Cartesian grid was used on the left and a bcc grid on the right.
-There are some visible differences in the images.
-Since we classify different values that represent two different grid positions one cannot expect identical pictures.
+There are some small visible differences in the images, which mostly stem from the different transfer functions.
+Since we classify different values that represent 2 different grid positions one cannot expect identical pictures.
 Hence we see some differences resulting from the problem of pre-classification [20].